 You’ve no doubt heard someone say drinking cranberry juice can help a bladder infection (UTI).
 It’s one of those long-running remedies that everyone knows about, but no one really knows why.

 So, how does it work?

 For a UTI to occur, bacteria must adhere to and invade the lining of the bladder.
-Cranberries contain a micronutrient called proanthocyanidins (PACs), which interfere with the bacteria's ability adhere to the bladder wall, reducing the likelihood of infection.
+Cranberries contain a micronutrient called proanthocyanidins (PACs), which interfere with the bacteria's ability to adhere to the bladder wall, reducing the likelihood of infection.
 Clearly, your mom knew what she was talking about, and now you know why!

 However, this berry is no one-hit-wonder.
 Recent studies have identified over two dozen antioxidant phytonutrients in cranberries which have been shown to help raise the overall antioxidant capacity in our bloodstream.
-This improves the body’s response against free radicals, helping to further reduce risk of oxidative stress.
+This improves the body’s response against free radicals, helping to further reduce the risk of oxidative stress.
 Again, that sounds good.
 But what does it mean?
 Oxidative stress occurs when there is an imbalance of free radicals and antioxidants in the body.
 When this occurs, the free radicals can start doing damage to fatty tissue, DNA, and proteins in your body, causing a vast number of health concerns.

 Think of free radicals as a bus full of kindergarteners on a field trip to a museum.
 If left up to just the teacher, something is bound to go wrong; broken statues, sharpies on the Mona Lisa, a dinosaur bone catastrophe, perhaps.
 But, add a few chaperones (antioxidants) to the mix and now everything and everyone is kept under control--even Billy who needs to use the bathroom for the 5th time.